-Are you at a loss, burnt-out or scratching your head wondering what ‘new content’ you can come up with for next month on your Facebook Business Page for your landscape business?
+Are you at a loss, burnt-out, or scratching your head, wondering what ‘new content’ you can develop for next month on your Facebook Business Page for your landscape business?
 Start with a marketing calendar.
-What do you want people to learn about your business or services that you provide each month?
+What do you want people to learn about your business or your monthly services?
 Record those ideas in a schedule for the same time each week or month.
 One week could concentrate on lawn care services.
-The next week hardscaping services.
+The next week’s hardscaping services.
 Schedule the entire quarter or season with a theme each week.
 Scheduling in three-month increments or seasonally will save time in the long run and help keep the topic coherent.
 And this process will maintain the marketing strategy focus on the desired result.

-Now that the schedule is in place follow through with some great ideas on how to prepare content with the themes in mind.
+Now that the schedule is in place follow through with some great ideas on preparing content with the themes in mind.

 How to Engage Clients on a Facebook Business Page for Landscapers

 Don’t expect your social audience to be tuning into your blog.
 Share the blog on your Facebook Business Page.
 And share more than once.
 Not everyone is on FB at the same time.
 Share several times and at times when you know your audience is engaged and on Facebook.
 Posts move fast during the day and get buried, so more than one posting will give higher viewability.

 Newsletters Need to be Shared

 Hear Ye!
 Hear Ye!
 When you have news, share it.
 Your FB audience may not be on your client list yet.
 Or they may not have got the newsletter in their inbox or read it.
 All the more reason to share the news.

 Before and After